top of page

 8. Trim Trees and Shrubs to Protect Your Roof

-Snow-laden branches can cause roof damage.
+Branches can cause roof damage.
 Trim back any limbs hanging near your roof or power lines.
-A well-maintained yard not only enhances curb appeal, but can help protect your house.
+A well-maintained yard not only enhances curb appeal, but can help protect your roof and house.

 9. Create a Spring Maintenance Calendar for Peace of Mind